-One night the elderly sisters take in a woman who collapses in their doorway with a letter of introduction from one of the sister’s unrequited loves of youth, now a famous general.
+One night the elderly sisters take in a woman who collapses in their doorway with a letter of introduction from one of the sister’s unrequited loves of youth, now a famous opera singer.
 The woman, Babette, is a refugee from the Paris Commune of 1871, and her husband and son have been killed as Communards.
 That is about all the sisters know of Babette, who they hesitatingly agree to let work as their maid and cook, and it is about all they know of her for a dozen years.

 After that time in service to them and their religious community, she wins the French lottery and makes her first and only request of them: She would like to cook and pay for a big meal on their father’s birthday, a proper French meal to replace the haddock and porridge of their daily lives.
 They are tremulous.
 Frogs!
 Snails!
 The sea turtle with its serpent’s neck!
 And wine!
 But they agree to allow her wish, as Babette has been a good and faithful servant, and they believe she will leave them now to go back to France.

-The meal she prepares for the sisters, the villagers, and the famous general, who shows up unexpectedly, is a work of art that brings everyone together in a moment of grace.
+The meal she prepares for the sisters, the villagers, and a famous general, another former flame, who shows up unexpectedly, is a work of art that brings everyone together in a moment of grace.
 When it is over Babette explains to the sisters that all her lottery money is gone, and she will stay to serve them.
 It is the perfect holiday movie, with warm cinematography, quiet good humor, a theme of communion and a portrayal of the process of cooking, as well as Audran’s perfect performance.